-Both Sci-Fi and 50’s Prime Time feature a fun setting you won’t find anywhere else, Disney or otherwise.
+Both Sci-Fi and 50’s Prime Time feature a fun setting you won’t find anywhere else.
 Sci-Fi, with its car-themed seating, starry skies, and B-movie film clips gets the nod over 50’s Prime Time Café’s 1950s-themed diner.
 There are a few caveats about the top two choices though.
 Sci-Fi is dark and may be difficult for people with vision problems to see the menu or where they’re walking, whether it be to the table or the bathroom.
 Expect to be teased at 50’s Prime Time Café.
 Your waiter or waitress, known as “mom” or “dad,” may force you to eat your vegetables, tell you to keep your elbows off the table, and make you prepare your own place setting.
 If you don’t have a sense of humor or would prefer for your waiter to do little more than bring food and fill glasses, then 50’s Prime Time may not be your best choice.
-Hollywood Brown Derby’s setting is a bit out of place.
+The Hollywood Brown Derby’s setting is a bit out of place.
 Although it tries to be upscale, with the staff wearing tuxedos and the elegant surroundings, it’s a bit strange considering most of the guests are wearing flip flops, Mickey ears, and neon colored shorts.
-Suffice to say, Brown Derby isn’t as immersive as Sci-Fi or 50’s Prime Time and some people may be turned off by the faux-pretentiousness.
-Mama Melrose provides a casual atmosphere for casual Italian dining, punctuated by the Christmas lights that offer ambient light and fun vintage pictures of Mickey, Walt, and friends.
-It’s a cute place, but not necessarily an atmosphere worth going out of your way to visit.
+Suffice to say, the Brown Derby isn’t as immersive as Sci-Fi or 50’s Prime Time and some people may be turned off by the faux-pretentiousness.
+Mama Melrose’s, styled from the movie Lady and the Tramp, provides a casual atmosphere with neat overheard lighting, but not much else to impress the eyes.
+It’s perfectly suitable, but it won’t be your favorite (unless you teleport away from Disney without going in any other restaurants).
 Hollywood and Vine is last on this list as well, with an unremarkable ice cream parlor theme.

 1. Hollywood Brown Derby